fepitre/mmdebstrap/README.md

 reproducible** if the `$SOURCE_DATE_EPOCH` environment variable is set.

 The author believes, that it should not be necessary to have superuser privileges to create a file (the chroot tarball) in one's home directory.
-If mmdebstrap is run by an unprivileged user, either Linux user namespaces, fakechroot or proot are used to create a chroot tarball.
+Thus, mmdebstrap provides multiple options to create a chroot tarball with the right permissions **without superuser privileges**.
+Depending on what is available, it uses either Linux user namespaces, fakechroot or proot.
 Debootstrap supports fakechroot but will not create a tarball with the right permissions by itself.
-Support for Linux user namespaces and proot is missing (see bugs #829134 and
+Support for Linux user namespaces and proot is missing (see bugs #829134 and #698347, respectively).
-#698347, respectively).

 When creating a chroot tarball with debootstrap, the temporary chroot directory cannot be on a filesystem that has been mounted with nodev.
-In unprivileged mode, mknod is never used, which means that /tmp can be used as a temporary directory location even if if it's mounted with nodev as a security measure.
+In unprivileged mode, **mknod is never used**, which means that /tmp can be used as a temporary directory location even if if it's mounted with nodev as a security measure.

-If the chroot architecture cannot be executed by the current machine, qemu-user is used to allow one to create a foreign architecture chroot.
+If the chroot architecture cannot be executed by the current machine, qemu-user is used to allow one to create a **foreign architecture chroot**.

 Limitations in comparison to debootstrap
 ----------------------------------------